- Pediatric Transplant

 As a patient of UF Health Shands Transplant Center, you benefit from our three key features: experience, expertise and excellence.

 The lung transplant program started in 1994.
 Since the program’s inception, physicians have successfully performed more than 600 lung transplants.
 Our center is home to the first adult, first pediatric and first heart-lung transplants in Florida.
-The UF Health Shands Transplant Center performed the first re-transplant (a second lung transplant in the same patient) in the state and the first transplant for ventilator-dependent patients.
+The UF Health Transplant Center performed the first re-transplant (a second lung transplant in the same patient) in the state and the first transplant for ventilator-dependent patients.

 - Expertise.
 Our doctors are experts in innovative treatments, such as ex vivo lung perfusion (XVIVO) and extracorporeal membrane oxygenation (ECMO) (See references below).
 Our team also serves as a regional resource for lung transplant to physicians and other health care providers.

 - Excellence.
 The UF Health Lung Transplant Program has an average wait list time of three months, which compares favorably to the state average of six months.
 Our one-year survival rate of 93.09% exceeds the national average of 87.47%, according to the Scientific Registry of Transplant Recipients (SRTR).
 Moreover, UF Health has the lowest adult waitlist mortality rate among all lung transplant programs in the state.
 This means that choosing UF Health for your lung transplant gives you a better overall outcome: 1) shorter wait time, 2) high likelihood of surviving after transplant and 3) lowest likelihood of dying while waiting for new lungs.

 We offer lung transplantation services for children and adults.

 - Ex vivo lung perfusion (XVIVO): This procedure reconditions donor lungs initially considered not ideal for transplant.
 Therefore, XVIVO expands the pool of donor lungs, allowing more lives to be saved and shortening the length of time you may have to wait for a lung.